paukstelis/octoprint_deploy/README.md

   * Test USB connections
   * Want to get rid of everything? `sudo octoprint_deploy/octoprint_deploy.sh remove`
 # Recent Changes
+* ArchLinux support
 * Prompt for haproxy for linux installs
 * Implement 'Use all defaults' for adding instances.
 * Prompt for streamer (mjpeg-streamer or ustreamer)
-* Uniquify pnp uuid.
+* Uniquify pnp uuid and tracking uuid's.
 * Add duplicate serial number detection.
+There is no resolution offered as of yet.
 * Add architecture check to minimize errors where a system gets prepared as OctoPi when someone is using Ubuntu/Fedora/etc.
 * Include ustreamer as an option for camera streaming
 * Add remove command-line argument to get rid of all the stuff the script has done.
 # TODO
-* Uniquify tracking ids
 * Cameras behind haproxy?
-* Add Arch (pacman) support